 Jim's Airport Rankings

 Love flying, hate airports.
 Hence these are ranked from the airport I least despise on down to the one I most despise.
 A subjective amalgamation of many characteristics.
-All airports listed have been visited within the last three years.

 Chicago (Midway), Illinois

 LaGuardia, New York, New York